Kingscliff RSL Sub Branch

 The renewed energy provided by the ‘younger’ management group from 2006 increased the membership by 48%, applied for a number of grants and introduced income streams which previously had not been considered.

-Liquidity problems were initially solved for the Sub Branch when, in 1984, the hall was sold to the Kingscliff Bowls Club who generously allowed the Sub Branch an on-going and exclusive use of the hall to conduct its activities under a deed of arrangement.
-The money was invested and the interest accrual provided a major component of the Sub Branch income.
+Liquidity problems were initially solved for the sub-Branch when, in 1984, the hall was sold to the Kingscliff Bowls Club who generously allowed the sub-Branch an on-going and exclusive use of the hall to conduct its activities under a deed of arrangement.
+The money was invested and the interest accrual provided a major component of the sub-Branch income.